kjansson/minipot/README.md

 -pcap           # Enables packet capture.
 Only available when using '-networkmode=bridge'.
 -privatekey     # Path to private key for SSH server if providing your own is preferable.
 If left empty, one will be created for each session.
 -bindaddress    # SSH bind address and port in format 'ip:port'.
 Default is '0.0.0.0:22'.
+-permitAttempt  # Authentication attempt to permit access to container on.
+Default is 1.
 ```

 # Docker environment variables